Horizon Report, 2015 (The New Media Consortium (NMC) and the EDUCAUSE Learning Initiative(ELI))

 Annual Ranking of World Universities

-This annual ranking was developed to find out the gap between Chinese universities and world-class universities, particularly in terms of academic or research performance.
+This annual ranking was originally developed to find out the gap between Chinese universities and world-class universities, particularly in terms of academic or research performance.
 It has been published every year since 2003, and all years are available from this website.
 Data is published on the top 500 universities.
-A review is available here.
-In 2010, Rutgers ranked 54th.
+In 2014, Rutgers ranked 52nd.

 America's Best Colleges (U.S. News & World Report)